data-preservation-programs/singularity/docs/cli-reference/datasource/add/drive.md

       or move the photos locally and use the date the image was taken (created) set as the modification date.

-   --drive-pacer-min-sleep
-      Minimum time to sleep between API calls.

-   --drive-client-id
-      Google Application Client Id
-      Setting your own is recommended.
-      See https://rclone.org/drive/#making-your-own-client-id for how to create your own.
-      If you leave this blank, it will use an internal key which is low performance.

-   --drive-client-secret
-      OAuth Client Secret.

-      Leave blank normally.

-   --drive-server-side-across-configs
-      Allow server-side operations (e.g. copy) to work across different drive configs.

-      This can be useful if you wish to do a server-side copy between two different Google drives.
-Note that this isn't enabled by default because it isn't easy to tell if it will work between any two configurations.

-   --drive-stop-on-download-limit
-      Make download limit errors be fatal.

-      At the time of writing it is only possible to download 10 TiB of data from Google Drive a day (this is an undocumented limit).
-When this limit is reached Google Drive produces a slightly different error message.
-When this flag is set it causes these errors to be fatal.
-These will stop the in-progress sync.

-      Note that this detection is relying on error message strings which Google don't document so it may break in the future.

-   --drive-root-folder-id
-      ID of the root folder.
-      Leave blank normally.

-      Fill in to access "Computers" folders (see docs), or for rclone to use a non root folder as its starting point.

-   --drive-starred-only
-      Only show files that are starred.

-   --drive-shared-with-me
-      Only show files that are shared with me.

-      Instructs rclone to operate on your "Shared with me" folder (where Google Drive lets you access the files and folders others have shared with you).

-      This works both with the "list" (lsd, lsl, etc.) and the "copy" commands (copy, sync, etc.), and with all other commands too.

-   --drive-formats
-      Deprecated: See export_formats.

    --drive-impersonate
       Impersonate this user when using a service account.

-   --drive-keep-revision-forever
-      Keep new head revision of each file forever.

    --drive-size-as-quota
       Show sizes as storage quota usage, not actual size.